Internship in Sweden or abroad

 - Before you start the internship a written agreement must exist between Malmö University and the place of internship.

 - The name of your supervisor and contact information, including email address.

 - The tasks you will have during your internship.

-Many students choose to do an internship abroad.
-However, do keep in mind that internships in countries or areas which the Department of Foreign Affairs (UD) advises against entering will not be accepted (see the "UD avråder från resor") by the university.
+Keep in mind that internships in countries or areas that the Department of Foreign Affairs (UD) advises against entering will not be accepted by the university.
 We make NO exceptions to this rule, and are sometimes stricter than UD in our individual assessments of countries of internship, for security reasons.
 The Department of Foreign Affairs normally advises against visits to countries or areas where there is war, war-like situations or other disturbances, and in some cases, terrorist attacks and natural disasters.

-Insurance coverage during your internship abroad
+Insurance coverage during internship abroad

 Please note that you are not automatically covered by Kammarkollegiets Student UT insurance scheme during an internship placement abroad.
-In order for you to be covered by the insurance scheme, Malmö University must have a documented agreement/contract with the company or organisation where you are doing your internship.
-During the internship period, you are insured through Malmö University, but keep in mind that the insurance is only valid in the country in which you are undertaking the internship; this includes traveling to and from this country.
+In order for you to be covered by the insurance scheme, Malmö University must have a documented agreement or contract with the company or organization where you are doing your internship.
+Keep in mind that the insurance is only valid in the country in which the internship is registered; including direct travelling to and from this country.
 The insurance covers up to 14 days before and after your internship dates.
-To activate the insurance there must be an agreement between Malmö University and your place of internship.
-For the agreement to be made, you must fill out and submit an application in Moveonline - the web-based database for international studies.
-Click here to access the application.
+More information about the Insurance, Terms and Conditions, and Claim form.